danteojong-it/Basic-Log-Monitoring-and-Analysis-/README.md

-# Basic Log Monitoring and Analysis
+# Log Monitoring and Analysis SIEM with Splunk

 ## Objective